puppetlabs/puppet-docs/source/pe/3.0/install_answer_file_reference.markdown

 `q_fail_on_unsuccessful_master_lookup`
 : **Y or N** --- Whether to quit the install if the puppet master cannot be reached.

+`q_skip_master_verification`
+: **Y or N** --- This is a silent install option, default is N. When set to Y, the installer will skip master verification which allows the user to deploy agents when they know the master won't be available.

 ### Puppet Master Answers